 In other words, a small amount of alcohol might be less dangerous to health than both excessive intake and total abstinence — particularly, it seems, in regard to cardiovascular health.

 Other researchers have questioned whether this J-shaped association is a true reflection of reality.
-The way in which older studies were conducted has been called into question, and without large-scale, long-term studies, it is difficult to paint an accurate picture.
+The way in which older studies were conducted has been

 So, to dig a little deeper into this relationship, scientists at Queen’s University Belfast in the United Kingdom — led by Andrew Kunzmann — dove into data from the Prostate, Lung, Colorectal, and Ovarian Cancer Screening Trial.